 Wow, how my life has changed!
-As a semi-retired ballroom dance professional and now nanny to my 2-year-old grandson, Logan, it’s no longer necessary for me to dress up.
-In fact, it’s inconvenient.
-So much so, that heels, skirts/dresses, fancy tops, long nails, and full makeup aren’t a part of my Boomer style anymore.
-Although, I must say I still embrace my jewelry.
-That’s for Logan because he loves it when I wear the sparkly stuff.
+As a ballroom dance professional, now Nanny to my 4-year-old grandson, I don’t get to dress up much.
+As a matter of fact, I don’t want to because it’s inconvenient.
+So much so, that heels, skirts/dresses, fancy tops, long nails, and full makeup aren’t a part of my daily Boomer style anymore.
+Although, to be honest, I still dig out my jewelry ’cause my grandson loves it when I wear the sparkly stuff.

 Speaking of sparkly stuff, check out this post about jewelry making for Boomers.